atlasd-geo/atlasd/README.md

 3. **Fish the breadth of your seas:** again, folks of all interests.
 There are many ways to be useful.
 4. **Play nice:** again, folks of all skills.
 5. **Humanities are useful:** write something interesting every now and then.
 It makes reading this shtuff much more entertaining.
+6. **Simple interfaces at all levels**: write software that is easy to work with even if those working with it don't need it do be.

 ## Getting started
 > The best way start is to stand.